 Issues of disarmament and arms control required care and detailed planning.
 A more focused and gradual approach would have made sense.
 For example, one along the preposition of the Houthis, could look into trading missile attacks and air strikes to selected areas as a starter for the process.
 The exchange could involve a package of areas to be protected in the first stage.
 Such a deal could be done to incrementally expand its coverage until all of Yemen is free of air strikes and missile/drone launches.

-- The demand for the Houthis withdraw to their pre-2014 positions.
+- The demand for the Houthis withdraw

 The resolution in Paragraph 1(b) calls the Houthis to withdraw to their pre-2014 positions and demanded them to withdraw from Sana’s and other provinces that were already under their control.
 During this time the military escalation by the Houthis had expanded to many parts of Yemen including to the Governorates of Ta’iz, Marib, AlJauf, Albayda, and were advancing towards Aden.
 During time the Houthis had already seized huge cache of arms including missile systems, from Yemen’s military and security institutions.